 - Gifts, loans, and contributions by all persons, whether living in the household or not.

 - Alimony, child support, and military family allotments.

 - Private pensions, government pensions, regular insurance or annuity payments, and inheritance payments.

-In addition to meeting the income level requirements as noted above, Applicants must also meet requirements based on asset level, or otherwise stated requirements, such as saving accounts, checking accounts, certificates of deposit, investments, (including collectable items purchased for their investment value), stocks, bonds, inheritances, life insurance policies, interest earnings/dividends, retirement funds, and ownership in other real estate property, not to exceed $50,000.
+In addition to meeting the income level requirements as noted above, Applicants must also meet requirements based on asset level, or otherwise stated requirements, such as saving accounts, checking accounts, certificates of deposit, investments, (including collectible items purchased for their investment value), stocks, bonds, inheritances, life insurance policies, interest earnings/dividends, retirement funds, and ownership in other real estate property, not to exceed $50,000.

-- Applicant shall report the total value of savings accounts, checking accounts, and certificates of deposit, all investments, stocks, bonds, inheritances, life insurance policies, interest earning/dividends, and retirement funds from all household members.
+- Applicant shall report the total value of savings accounts, checking accounts, and certificates of deposit, all investments, stocks, bonds, inheritances, life insurance policies, interest-earning/dividends, and retirement funds from all household members.

 - Applicants shall not own interest in any real estate or leasing other than their principal residence.